Alfresco/alfresco-ng2-components/demo-shell-ng2/README.md

 ## Installing

-To correctly use this demo check that on your machine is running [Node](https://nodejs.org/en/) version 6.9.2 LTS or higher.
+To correctly use this demo check that on your machine is running [Node](https://nodejs.org/en/) version 5.x.x or higher.

 ```sh
 git clone https://github.com/Alfresco/alfresco-ng2-components.git